Do you have any queries?

 A nasopharyngeal and a throat swab will be collected by our trained phlebotomist, who will wear necessary preventive barriers before collection.
 Instructions will be given to you on what to expect before sample collection.
 In brief, one swab will be introduced through the nose to collect sample from the nasopharynx and a second swab will be used to collect sample from the throat.
 Process usually takes less than 5 minutes post all preparations have been done.

 H1N1 detected result means that virus RNA has been detected in sample and patient is likely to be suffering from H1N1 infection.
-It is important to note that this detect will detect RNA of dead virus and hence clinical correlation should be done to interpret the results
+It is important to note that this detect will detect RNA of dead virus and hence clinical correlation should be done to interpret the results.
+H1N1 not detected result means that virus RNA has not been detected in the patient sample.
+Timing of sample collection is important.
+Virus can be detected during 1st week of illness.

 The following tests are commonly ordered along with the real-time PCR swab test for precise diagnosis: